Doctor Who Logo

 Doctor Who Logo 1973-1980

 The “diamond logo” appeared in the Third Doctor’s final season.
-It got its unofficial name due to the blue diamond positioned over the inscription.
+It got its unofficial name due to the blue diamond over the inscription.
 The top part of the geometric figure is slightly cut, making it resemble a faceted diamond.
 There is also a “non-diamond” version – without the diamond.
 The letters in the word “Doctor” are arranged semi-circularly in a curved rectangle.
 The background features colored glares emanating from the center.

 1980 – 1984